sathvik1607/WeatherSphereApp/README.md

 ---

-## 🔑 API Key (Visual Crossing)
+## 🔑 API Key – Visual Crossing

-Update the API key in your React Native frontend (likely in a config file or component):
+Replace the placeholder API key in your frontend configuration:

 ```js
 const API_KEY = "your_visual_crossing_api_key";
 ```

-You can get a free API key from [Visual Crossing](https://www.visualcrossing.com/).
+> You can obtain a free API key from [Visual Crossing](https://www.visualcrossing.com/).

 ---